 Making Tax Digital for VAT

 In the UK, the Financial Secretary to the Treasury and Paymaster General made an announcement on 13 July 2017 informing the general public that the Making Tax Digital software for VAT would come into effect starting April 2019.
-Every business with a VAT turnover exceeding the current VAT threshold will have to:
+Every business with a VAT turnover exceeding the current threshold will have to:

 - Ensure that their records are kept digitally

 - Submit their reports on VAT return to HM Revenue and Customs (HMRC) via Making Tax Digital (MTD) software.

 He further confirmed that Making Tax Digital will be made available on the voluntary basis to businesses for Income Tax and VAT.

 Our VAT Accountants are ready to help you prepare for MTD, we have worked with industry-leading software providers to prepare and provide you with MTD compliant software or bridging software enabling you to stay compliant with MTD requirements with no hassle or business disruption.

 How to find a good VAT Accountant

 Finding a good VAT Accountant in the UK should not consume too much of your time.
 You can search for an accounting firm nearby, VAT Accountants or ask someone to refer a competitive Accountant.
-You also have the option to look for online accountants, various companies have listed their services but choosing the right one can be a daunting task.
+Moreover, you have the option to look for online accountants, various companies have listed their services but choosing the right one can be a daunting task.
 You may rely on referrals from other businesses or refer to customer reviews to shortlist a good VAT accountant.
-These accountants offer a wide range of services that are VAT-related starting from refund schemes to VAT exemptions all the way to transactional VAT advice.
+These accountants offer a wide range of services starting from refund schemes to exemptions all the way to transactional VAT advice.